Zahidkhan-xee/Hospital-Management-System/README.md

 # Hospital Management
-This Hospital management is purely coded in CPP.
+This Hospital management is coded in C purely using the OOP concept of CPP.

 # Provisions of Improvement:

-There are still provisions to fix the code, it stores data purely based on files, which are cumbersome, you can link a database for smooth operations.
+There are still provisions of improvement in the code, it stores data purely based on binary files, which are cumbersome and you can link a database for smooth and effective operations.

+Have a great fun!